Grow visibly thicker, fuller hair

 Minoxidil

-While oral minoxidil isn't FDA-approved for hair loss, it is sometimes prescribed off-label as an alternative to the topical form.
-It can be a good option for people who find the upkeep of topical minoxidil difficult.
+While oral minoxidil isn’t FDA-approved for hair loss, it’s sometimes prescribed off-label as an alternative to the topical form.
+It can be a good option for people who find the upkeep of topical minoxidil difficult, like our minoxidil chews.

 Minoxidil and Finasteride Together